Menu Close

 Please note that these requirements can be specific from city, county, or state therefore it is best to contact your local authority having jurisdiction to see what these requirements are.

-As for a general understanding of these requirements, let us look at the 2015 International Residential Code (IRC) for what the minimum standards are.
+As for a general understanding of these requirements, let us look at Section R310 of the 2021 International Residential Code (IRC) for what the minimum standards are.
+But before we get into what the size requirements are, let us first understand what an egress window is and where it is required.

 What is an Egress Window?